gpvigano/DigitalScenarioFramework/TUTORIAL.md

 In the *TestGridworld* example of *DiScenFwTest* project you can see how to access the *DigitalScenarioFramework* methods.
 The *TestGridworld* example depends on two other projects: the *Gridworld* project, that demonstrates how to build cyber system plugin, and the *SampleAgent* project, a custom RL agent implementation with a custom configuration.

 The other examples are based on a lower level access to the framework API.
 In particular *TicTacToe* example is a test for multi-agent scenario, a classical example of a zero-sum game with perfect information.
-*LedCiruit* example shows how a task can be learned and it is replicated in [other projects](./README.md/#related-projects).
+*LedCircuit* example shows how a task can be learned and it is replicated in [other projects](./README.md/#related-projects).

 ### Building blocks